-The majority of the Fund's financial assets are held with Comerica Bank, which is rated "A3" (2018: "A3") based on rating agency Moody's ratings.
+The majority of the Fund's financial assets are held with Comerica Bank, which is rated "A3" (2021: "A3") based on rating agency Moody's ratings.
+The Fund also held some cash balance with Interactive Brokers, which is rated "BBB+" based on rating agency S&P's ratings, which equates to "Baa1" from Moody's ratings.
 Management regularly monitors the institution's credit risk and does not anticipate any significant losses from this concentration.
 Furthermore, the Fund only invests in investment grade fixed-income securities.

-The Fund's maxium credit risk exposure at the reporting date is \$17,397,154 (2018: \$16,253,630) which is the sum of the cash and cash equivalents, government bonds, corporate bonds, interest and dividends receivable, subscriptions receivable and other assets reported in the statement of financial position.
+The Fund's maximum credit risk exposure at the reporting date is \$20,357,754 (2021: \$20,266,967) which is the sum of the cash and cash equivalents, government bonds, corporate bonds, interest and dividends receivable, subscription receivable and other assets reported in the statement of financial position.